igorkf/MLCAS2024/README.md

 ## Setup data and environment
 Clone the repository.

-Download the data and put it on the `data` folder:
+Download the data and put it on the `data` folder (unzip folders as needed):
 https://iastate.box.com/s/p8nj1ukvwx3yo7off8y8yspdruc0mjna

 Install Python packages and activate conda environment: